“Tanya Goodin’s new book is informative, alarming and galvanising.”

 She hasn’t always been a ‘digital canary’.
 As an award-winning digital entrepreneur and instinctive trend spotter, Tanya spent two decades running one of Britain’s first digital businesses.
 Her new mission is to make today’s tech issues accessible to users and consumers, so they can consciously manage their digital lives.

 Tanya is a digital detox expert, an expert in the field of tech-life balance and a regular public speaker and media commentator, helping a global audience forge a healthier, happier relationship with digital devices.

 Tanya is an expert commentator on digital detox, a digital wellbeing expert, commentator on screens and children, digital addiction, tech dependency and work-life balance and has been featured on these, and many other, major broadcast platforms and print publications.

-Tanya is the author of three books on our complicated relationship with technology: ‘Off.’ and ‘Stop Staring at Screens’ are out now.
-Tanya’s third book ‘My Brain Has Too Many Tabs Open’ will be published 21st September 2021 in the US and UK.
+Tanya is the author of three books on our complicated relationship with technology: ‘My Brain Has Too Many Tabs Open’, ‘Off.’ and ‘Stop Staring at Screens’ are all out now.

 OFF: Your Digital Detox for a Better Life

 “She presents simple ideas alongside practical suggestions for how to implement them – leaving you inspired and motivated by the end.”

 “Perhaps the best compliment I can pay this is that as soon as I started reading this, my 13-year-old son started looking over my shoulder, and in short order said, “I want to read this as soon as you’re done.
 And I want to do this.” ”